-- Adjust the driver seat to the correct position. - Push the lever under the steering column ⇒ fig. 136 down ⇒ $\triangle$ . - Adjust the steering wheel until the correct position is set ⇒ fig. 137. - Then push the lever up again firmly $\Rightarrow \triangle$ .
+- Adjust the driver seat to the correct position. - - Push the lever under the steering column \Rightarrow fig. 136 down \Rightarrow \triangle . - Adjust the steering wheel until the correct position is set \Rightarrow fig. 137. - Then push the lever up again firmly $\Rightarrow \Delta$.

-- .
-Incorrect use of the steering column adjustment function and an incorrect seating position can result in serious injury. - To avoid accidents, the steering column should be adjusted only when the vehicle is stationary.
+- Incorrect use of the steering column adjustment function and an incorrect seating position can result in serious injury. - To avoid accidents, the steering column should be adjusted only when the vehicle is stationary.